 - How fast?
 Enclosures can only handle as much speed as their USB ports and the USB ports on your computer allow.
 Most 2.5-inch and 3.5-inch hard drive / SSD enclosures operate under standard 5 Gbps USB (USB 3 / 3.1 or 3.2 Gen 1).
 Most M.2 SSD enclosures operate at 10 Gbps (aka USB 3.1 or USB 3.2 Gen 2).

 Some, much more expensive models – often in the $130+ range – operate at up to 40 Gbps because they support USB 4, Thunderbolt 3 or Thunderbolt 4 (all cross-compatible and operating at 40 Gbps).
 There are also a few drives that support 20 Gbps USB, which is known as either USB 3.2 Gen 2x2 or USB 4 20 Gbps.
-In our tests, the real-world performance delta between 10 Gbps and 40 Gbps drives wasn’t wide enough to justify most people spending more money for the added speed, but if you’re a professional video editor, you might notice the difference.
+For most users, 10 Gbps is fast enough.

-Also, consider what ports your computer has: If you buy a fast drive but your computer only has a 5 Gbps port, your drive isn’t going to perform any faster than the port’s capabilities.
-And if you plug a Thunderbolt enclosure into a port that doesn’t support Thunderbolt, it may not work at all.
+Also, if you plug a Thunderbolt enclosure into a port that doesn’t support Thunderbolt, it may not work.
 USB 4 enclosures are supposed to be backward compatible with USB 3.x ports, but in our tests, one USB 4 enclosure wouldn’t do so.

 - How often will you open it?
 Most of the M.2 SSD enclosures we tested were made to be opened once, have a drive installed inside and then screwed closed for the long haul.
 While you can reopen all of them and change drives at any time, you should consider an enclosure with a tool-less design if you think you’ll be changing the drive frequently.